tedkotz/rpglog/dnd-5e-dodson-2026.md

 A dried fruit pastry was provided by the quarter master with dinner rations.
 Not a noble dessert, but welcomed by the crew and passengers after so long eating dried meat stew, particularly Anton.

-As night settled in Wallace Wainwright noticed a strange glow coming from the ships wake.
-WilWin got Zanear to Mage hand him a sample in a vile.
+As night settled in Wallace Wainwright noticed a strange glow coming from the ship's wake.
+Wilwin got Zanear to Mage hand him a sample in a vile.

 #### 20xx-xx-xx